hzysvilla/Academic_Linux_sec_Papers/README.md

 ### ICSE
 * [icse20]Scaling open source communities: An empirical study of the Linux kernel.
 * [icse20]Configfix: interactive configuration conflict resolution for the linux kernel.
+* [icse20]Demystifying the Dependency Challenge in Kernel Fuzzing

 ### ASE
 * [ase19]PTracer: A Linux kernel patch trace bot.